2018 J. Elwood Roberts/MARS HILL UNIVERSITY Choral Festival

-FINAL Concert is saturday, February 4th at 4:00 PM in Moore Auditorium
+FINALe Concert is saturday, February 3RD at 4:00 PM in Moore Auditorium

-The 68th Annual Mars Hill University/J. Elwood Roberts Choral Festival held on the campus of Mars Hill University February 5-6, 2016 was a huge success with Elena Sharkova, Artistic Director of Symphony Silicon Valley Chorale, San Jose, California, as our guest conductor.
-The 330 high school students presented an outstanding closing concert and left with a greater appreciation for choral music and a new understanding of the Russian choral tradition.
+The 69th Annual J. Elwood Roberts/Mars Hill University Choral Festival, held on the campus of Mars Hill University February 3-4, 2017, was a huge success with Craig Jessop, Dean of the College of Arts at Utah State, and former conductor of the Mormon Tabernacle Choir, as our guest conductor.
+The 350 high school students presented an outstanding closing concert and left with a greater appreciation for choral music.

-Plans are well underway for the 69th Festival to be held on February 3-4, 2017 with Craig Jessop making his second appearance as our guest clinician.
+Plans are well underway for the 70th Festival to be held on February 2-3, 2018 with Brad Holmes serving as our guest clinician.

 History of the Festival

-The Mars Hill University/J. Elwood Roberts Choral Festival was established in 1949 by the late J. Elwood Roberts as an effort to improve choral music in the high schools of western North Carolina.
+The J. Elwood Roberts/Mars Hill University Choral Festivalwas established in 1949 by the late J. Elwood Roberts as an effort to improve choral music in the high schools of western North Carolina.
 While in the beginning the “clinic” was comprised of about fifteen schools in the closely surrounding area, this annual event has grown into one of the premiere choral festivals in North Carolina and, as far as is known, is the longest, continuously-running festival of its type in the southeast and is unique for a private college in the United States.
 Each year more than 700 students from approximately 100 high schools audition for the Festival Choir.

 In the early years students were selected by their directors to sing in the choral “clinic”.
 Quite often, a double quartet from each high school would participate.
 As the event continued to grow, reaching a size of 400 non-auditioned singers, it was decided that a better format would be to reduce the size to approximately 325 voices and have the singers audition at selected high school sites.
 This practice was put into effect for the clinic of 1970.
 Auditions are held at various sites in October.
 After being selected, the singers prepare the music and attend one of seven zone rehearsals held in January.
 With the help of high school zone coordinators this practice has proven very effective.